corazawaf/coraza-spoa/README.md

 http-request deny if { var(txn.coraza.fail) -m int eq 1 }
 http-response deny if { var(txn.coraza.fail) -m int eq 1 }
 ```
-With this rule, all the requests not clean are rejected.
+With this rule, all unsafe requests will be rejected.
 You can find the example HAProxy configuration file in the [doc/config/haproxy.cfg](https://github.com/corazawaf/coraza-spoa/blob/main/doc/config/haproxy.cfg).